Artemas

 The Very First Song (2016) and Early Releases (2020)

 His first official music release was the single “High 4 U” in November 2020.
 From there, he released music consistently.
-He built his sound.
-He built his audience.
-He built his confidence.
+He built his sound, built his audience, and built his confidence.

 I’m Sorry I’m Like This Mixtape (2022)